Spaceflight: Spacefaring

 To be spacefaring is to be capable of and active in the operation of spacecraft.
 It involves a knowledge of a variety of topics and development of specialised skills including: aeronautics; astronautics; programs to train astronauts; space weather and forecasting; spacecraft operations; operation of various equipment; spacecraft design and construction; atmospheric takeoff and reentry; orbital mechanics (a.k.a. astrodynamics); communications; engines and rockets; execution of evolutions such as towing, microgravity construction, and space docking; cargo handling equipment, dangerous cargos and cargo storage; spacewalking; dealing with emergencies; survival at space and first aid; fire fighting; life support.
 The degree of knowledge needed within these areas is dependent upon the nature of the work and the type of vessel employed.
 "Spacefaring" is analogous to seafaring.

 There has never been a crewed mission outside the Earth–Moon system.
 However, the United States, Russia, China, European Space Agency (ESA) countries, and a few corporations and enterprises have plans in various stages to travel to Mars (see Human mission to Mars).

 Spacefaring entities can be sovereign states, supranational entities, and private corporations.
 Spacefaring nations are those capable of independently building and launching craft into space.
 A growing number of private entities have become or are becoming spacefaring.

 Global coordination

 The United Nations Office for Outer Space Affairs (UNOOSA) has been the main multilateral body servicing international contact and exchange on space activity among spacefaring and non-spacefaring states.

 Crewed spacefaring nations

-Currently Russia, China, and the United States are the only crewed spacefaring nations.
+Currently Russia, the United States and China are the only crewed spacefaring nations.

-Spacefaring nations listed by year of first crewed launch:
+Spacefaring nations listed by date of first crewed launch: